 This workshop is designed for people with basic darkroom skills who are looking to hone those skills and learn new darkroom techniques that can improve the quality of their printed photographs.

 Much of what separates traditional, wet darkroom B&W photography and digital B&W work can be found in the quality of the actual prints.
 Digital B&W prints don’t yet approach the downright scrumptiousness of a great print by a master such as Ansel Adams, Ruth Bernhard, or Edwin Weston.
-While you may not get to that level by the end of a six-week class, the goal is to get you closer to it.
+While you may not get to that level by the end of a six-week workshop, the goal is to get you closer to it.

 PRE-REQ: Recent darkroom experience.
 At the minimum, students should be able to process film and make a print in a darkroom on their own.

 BRING TO FIRST CLASS: B&W negatives and Fiber photo paper

 Sign up for extra time in the Darkroom!
 Check out our B&W Darkroom Open Lab times!

 Fort Mason (2 Marina Blvd – Bldg B, San Francisco, CA 94123)

 Barry Umstead has been making Black & White photographs since before most of his students were knee-high to a grasshopper.
 When he took his first Beginning B&W Photo class, Lyndon Johnson was in the White House so, yeah, he’s been doing this awhile.
 While he cannot claim to have studied with Ansel Adams, he did once say hello to Ruth Bernhard in a local coffee shop.